Le Sap-André

 Le Sap-André (/fr/) is a commune in the Orne department in north-western France.

 Geography

-The commune along with another 69 communes shares part of a 4,747 hectare, Natura 2000 conservation area, called Risle, Guiel, Charentonne.
+The commune, along with another 69 communes, shares part of a 4,747 hectare, Natura 2000 conservation area, called Risle, Guiel, Charentonne.

+A river La Guiel passes through the commune.

+Transport

+Aire de Service Les Haras is a service station on the A28 autoroute that also crosses into the neighbouring commune of Chaumont.